dan-leo/masters/thesis/v8/thesis.md

   changing to 1 or 5 means that the module was not able to register on that network.
   In case the module is registered to the network, the <status> parameter of the +CEREG AT command will be 1 (registered) or 5 (registered & roaming).
+- See [@ubloxAppNote2018]] for a connection status compatibility matrix.

-## Inactivity Timer and RRC Connection
+## RRC Connection and Inactivity Timer

 After network registration or transmitting a data packet, the device usually enters RRC connected (C-DRX) mode for a specified inactivity timeout specified by the network.